RBrearton/py-htmx/pages/b2_ps3.md

 $$

 has a magnitude that is less than $c$ by construction of the fact that the interval is timelike.
-This means that the worldline is straight and represents a constant velocity of a particle traveling between $B$ and $C$.
+This means that the worldline is straight and represents a constant velocity particle traveling between $B$ and $C$.

 To make the spatial component zero, just boost to the frame where the velocity is zero.